Future F-1 Students

 - Designated School Officials (DSO)/International Student Advisors are available at each campus to assist F-1 students with admissions, academic planning, immigration status, medical insurance and other advising needs.

-Enrollment at any of our six campuses involves five processes: admission, visa approval by the U.S. government, orientation, advisement and course registration.
+Enrollment at any of our six campuses involves five processes: admission, visa approval by the U.S. government, advisement, orientation and course registration.

 Please read the F-1 Visa Student Admissions page for information on the admissions process.